architect-templates/springboot/README.md

 running environment.
 This allows you to quickly iterate and see your changes without having to restart the application stack.

 Give it a try!
-Search inside your project for “Movie Ratings” and change this string to “Pizza Ratings.”
+Search inside your project for "Favorite Movies" and change this string to “Favorite Pizzas”.
 Once you save the file, run `mvn compile` in your project's directory in a terminal to recompile the application.
 Refresh the browser to see your changes.

 ## Deploy to the Cloud